Skip to product information

 Pinchincha is both a region in the South-Central part of the country, and also the name of the mill that processes the coffee there.
 The coffee is fair trade and organic certified and grown by the Josefina Estate which we've had a lot of gems from in the past, and the farm is continuing to impress.

-This is a tiny microlot of beans that they experimented with a Double Fermentation Honey Process instead of the normal washed process.
-It's called Double Fermentation process because the coffee is fermented as normal, then it was laid out under the sun for honey process, and then put through the fermentation tank a second time to bring out a sweeter, more fruity, more complex mug of coffee.
-They let them dry under the sun with the mucilage part of the fruit still on them so that the beans would absorb some of the sugars and fruity tastes without being overwhelmingly fruity.
+This is a tiny microlot of beans that they experimented with a Double Fermentation Washed Process instead of the normal washed process.
+It's called Double Fermentation process because the coffee is fermented as normal, washed, and then put through the fermentation tank a second time to bring out a sweeter, more fruity, more complex mug of coffee.

 This is best as a light roast coffee.
 It's not all that finicky to roast, but you do have to keep it light or else it will scorch the sugars.
 The lighter you take it the more acidity and tartness you get with milkiness and caramel and a few degrees darker is more like banana and chocolate.
 Just out of first cracks we are tasting elderflower, orange, rose, plum.